GEO-BON/bon-in-a-box-pipeline-engine/README-dev.md

 Once in a while you should use `docker compose -f compose.yml -f compose.dev.yml pull` to have the latest base images.

+## Debugging prod servers

+Yes, we all know problems occur in production that do not happen in dev mode.
+So in order to build and test production dockers locally, do the following:

+1. In pipeline-repo folder, delete the .server folder.
+2. Create a symbolic link from .server to the parent: `ln -s ../ .server`
+3. Build the server with `.server/prod-server.sh command build`
+4. Then run it with `.server/prod-server.sh command up`

+   (`.server/prod-server.sh clean` might be needed if you get the usual name conflict error)
+5. Stop the process with ctrl+c unless you used -d option in the previous command.

+_Warning: Undo this by removing the symlink if you are to use `./server-up.sh` for a regular launch of the production servers, otherwise it will checkout files in your parent pipeline engine repo though the symlink._

 ## Microservice infrastructure

 ```mermaid